How to Request for Meeting Appointment (with Examples)

 Section 3: Body paragraph

 The reason for which the meeting is scheduled to be held must be clearly stated.
 It must be an important and relevant one for all the parties involved.
-For instance, a manager may send a meeting appointment letter to a client to discuss a business proposal beneficial to both parties.
+For instance, a manager may send it to a client to discuss a business proposal beneficial to both parties.

 Benefits of attending the meeting